-The Department is responsible for coordinating the State's response to emergencies involving hazardous materials.
-The Department will also request and coordinate assistance as necessary from federal emergency response agencies.
-The Department will:
+The Division is responsible for coordinating the State's response to emergencies involving hazardous materials.
+The Division will also request and coordinate assistance as necessary from federal emergency response agencies.
+The Division will:

 - a.
 Carry out the provision of the State Emergency Management Act, Chapter 252, Florida Statutes, as amended. - b.
-Prepare the State Comprehensive Emergency Management through the Division of Emergency Management. - c.
+Prepare the State Comprehensive Emergency Management. - c.
 Provide guidance and assistance in the preparation of local hazardous materials emergency response procedures. - d.
 Notify appropriate state, local and federal agencies of an emergency. - e.
 Coordinate federal, state and local emergency response activities upon request. - f.
 Ascertain the requirements of state and local political subdivisions for supplies and equipment, and locate and provide needed supplies and equipment. - g.
 Provide for activation of the State Emergency Operations Center, and provide personnel and equipment to operate emergency response facilities. - h.
 Assist local governments in providing public education and information regarding proper response to a hazardous materials emergency.

-Department of Environmental Protection
+• Florida Department of Environmental Protection (FDEP)